qiita-spots/qiita/qiita_pet/support_files/doc/source/dev/plugins.rst

 datasets using ``Artifacts`` where an ``Artifact`` is a file or set of files that conceptually represents a dataset.
-Note that Qiita is not ``Artifact`` or ``Pipeline`` aware, thus it is up to the Qiita Plugins to define what an artifact is and which methods can be applied to it.
+Note that Qiita is not ``Artifact`` or ``Pipeline`` aware, thus it is up to the Qiita Plugins to define what an ``Artifact`` is and which methods can be applied to it.
 With the goal of reducing community development effort, there are two different types of plugins:
 ``Qiita Type Plugins`` and ``Qiita Plugins``.